A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Introduction and main results

-This Jarnik-Besicovitch theorem has been generalized in various cases.
-For example, Meli\'an and Pestana \cite{MP} obtain a formula for Hausdorff dimensions of subsets of points with different geodesic excursion rates in a finite-volume hyperbolic manifold.
-As a consequence, their result implies a Jarnik-Besicovitch Theorem on Diophantine approximation by numbers in some quadratic number fields.
-Also the work by Dodson \cite{D1} describes Hausdorff dimensions of non-Diophantine matrices of different orders, which could be rephrased (\cite{K1}) for points in the homogeneous space $\SL(m+n,\mathbb R)/\SL(m+n,\mathbb Z)$ with different excursion rates under the semisimple flow $a_t=\text{diag}(e^{t/m},\dots,e^{t/m},e^{-t/n},\dots,e^{-t/n})$.
+This Jarn\'ik-Besicovitch theorem has been generalized in various cases.
+For instance, Meli\'an and Pestana \cite{MP} obtain a formula for Hausdorff dimensions of subsets of points with different geodesic excursion rates in a finite-volume hyperbolic manifold.
+As a consequence, their result implies a Jarn\'ik-Besicovitch theorem on Diophantine approximation in some quadratic number fields.
+Also the work by Dodson \cite{D1} describes Hausdorff dimensions of subsets of non-Diophantine matrices with different orders, which could be rephrased for points in the homogeneous space $\SL(n,\mathbb R)/\SL(n,\mathbb Z)$ with different excursion rates under some semisimple flow \cite{KM1}.

+Note that the examples above are related to a shrinking target problem proposed by Hill and Velani \cite{HV1}.
+Specifically, let $f:X\to X$ be a continuous transformation on a metric space $X$.
+Consider the subset where $x_0\in X$, $r:\mathbb N\to\mathbb R$ is a decreasing function and $B(x_0,r(n))$ denotes the ball of radius $r(n)$ around $x_0$.
+This subset collects the points whose orbits under $f$ hit a shrinking target infinitely many times.
+One could then ask what is the Hausdorff dimension of this subset, or generally what is the size of this subset.
+The example of the geodesic flow $a_t=\text{diag}(e^t,e^{-t})$ on $\SL(2,\mathbb R)/\SL(2,\mathbb Z)$ mentioned in the beginning fits an analogue of this problem quite well (similarly for \cite{D1,MP}), where the target $x_0$ is the cusp $\infty$ of $\SL(2,\mathbb R)/\SL(2,\mathbb Z)$, and the subset collects the points whose orbits under the geodesic flow approach the cusp infinitely often with certain rate.

+The shrinking target problem is studied by Hill and Velani for the expanding rational maps of the Riemann sphere on Julia sets \cite{HV1,HV2}.
+The approach in \cite{HV1,HV2} is later developed, e.g. by Urba\'nski \cite{U1} for conformal iterated function systems and Reeve \cite{R11} for the expanding Markov maps on intervals.
+For geodesic flows on compact manifolds with negative curvature, one could refer to \cite{HP1} by Hersonsky and Paulin.

-In this paper, inspired by \cite{MP} (and also \cite{Z}), we consider a similar question in the homogeneous space $G/\Gamma$ where $G$ is a semisimple Lie group of real rank one and $\Gamma$ is a non-uniform lattice in $G$.
+In this paper, we consider the shrinking target problem with target at $\infty$ in the homogeneous space $G/\Gamma$ where $G$ is a simple Lie group of real rank one and $\Gamma$ is a non-uniform lattice in $G$.
 Let $\{a_t\}$ denote a semisimple flow (i.e., every element in the one-parameter subgroup $\{a_t\}$ is Ad-semisimple in $G$) on $G/\Gamma$.
-We will define Diophantine points in $G/\Gamma$ with respect to the action $\{a_t\}$ and then obtain a similar Jarnik-Besicovitch Theorem in this setting.
+According to the viewpoint of \cite{HV1}, we would consider the dynamical system and study the subset of points whose trajectories under this flow enter into cusps infinitely often with certain rate.
+Eventually, we will derive an explicit formula for the Hausdorff dimension of such a subset, which generalizes \cite{MP}.
+We will then deduce a Jarn\'ik-Besicovitch theorem on Diophantine approximation in Heisenberg groups.

+We remark that this question in the context of geodesic flows on negatively curved manifolds with cusps is discussed by Hersonsky and Paulin \cite{HP2,HP3,HP4}, where they establish a Khintchine-Sullivan type theorem showing a necessary and sufficient condition for a subset of Diophantine points having full or null measure \cite{HP4}.
+Here we discuss a conceptually further question about Hausdorff dimensions of null Diophantine subsets.